tizenorg/manifest/README.md

 ##2) Gerrit to Github Mirroring

-The objective of this task is to make sure latest buildable Tizen repositories are available in Github for developers.
-So developers can fork any repo and  experiment or contribute to Tizen development.
-Latest buildable code can be downloaded by repo tool using manifest files in the "manifest" repo.
+Tizen source code is available in public [Gerrit server] (https://review.tizen.org/).
+For the convenience of developes using Github, the Tizen repositories are mirrored to Github.
+Developers can download the code, test , experiement or contribute to Tizen development.

-Tizen has multiple profiles mobile, wearable, tv , common and ivi.
-Presently Tizen mobile profile reposotories are mirrored from gerrit to github.
+Tizen profiles (common, mobile , wearable and IVI) repositories are mirrored to Github.

-Currently mirroring of repos happens in following cases

-1) A jenkin job mirrors Tizen mobile repositories to github once in a day regularly.
-Please refer mobile.xml for complete list of repos
+A jenkin job syncs the Tizen soource code to Github every day at 12:00 KST
-2) When a SR is accepted , OBS makes a build and snapshot is created..
-The repos in manifest xml of snapshot are synced to Github and the manifest file is added to this repo

-A github repo is created first time for a gerrit repo when mirroring happens.
-For subsequent requests only delta changes are synced to github repo.
+The latest buildable Tizen release (daily, weekly) manifests are available in this [repo] (https://github.com/tizenorg/manifest).
+Please refer the [daily] (https://github.com/tizenorg/manifest/tree/master/releases/daily/tizen) and [weekly] (https://github.com/tizenorg/manifest/tree/master/releases/weekly/tizen) releases.
+Users can download the source code of these stable releases using repo tool as described in following sections.

 ##3) How to Clone Tizen Source
 This section describes how to clone Tizen source over HTTPS, including the following: